NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     {output-prefix}-triangulation_uncertainty.txt

-This file will have, for each image pair having matches, the median horizontal and vertical components of the triangulation errors, the mean errors for these, their standard deviations, and number of samples used (usually the same as the number of inliner interest points).
+This file will have, for each image pair having matches, the median horizontal and vertical components of the triangulation uncertainties, the mean of each type of uncertainty, the standard deviations, and number of samples used (usually the same as the number of inliner interest points).
 All errors are in meters.

 This operation will use the cameras after bundle adjustment.
 Invoke with ``--num-iterations 0`` for the original cameras.